 Friday's weather in Majorca

-High temperatures of 27º to 31º centigrade and low temperatures 20º to 22º centigrade.
+Clear and sunny skies forecast today.
+Temperatures remain the same with high of 27º to 31º centigrade and low 18º to 21º centigrade.

 Related Tags